Add To Favorites

 Jump into Japan's geography with a 3-D topographic map!
 Students will proudly display these models of Japan's mountainous islands and bodies of water.

-Place your four islands on the water in their correct locations.
+Student groups place their four islands on the water in their correct locations.
 Label the Sea of Japan, Pacific Ocean, and island names if you wish.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho